From early entry, to adjustment factors (previously known as bonus points) there are many admission pathways into the University of Sydney.

-Special Consideration for Admission Scheme is now closed.
+Special Consideration for Admission Scheme is now open and will close on 20 December 2019.
 This scheme is available for commencement in semester 1 for those domestic students who already have a record of tertiary study but have experienced disadvantage that has negatively affected their secondary or tertiary studies.
 It allows those circumstances to be considered when gaining entry into a course.
-Applications for this scheme are made directly to the Admissions Office through an online application form that will be available on this page in August (of the preceding year) for semester 1 applicants.If you’re a care-leaver, an asylum seeker or have experienced homelessness, the University is committed to supporting a pathway to your degree.
-Email email@example.com to discuss the pathways and support available.
+Applications for this scheme are made directly to the Admissions Office through an online application form.If you’re a care-leaver, an asylum seeker or have experienced homelessness, the University is committed to supporting a pathway to your degree.
+Email firstname.lastname@example.org to discuss the pathways and support available.

 Follow your interests in a different way.
 Our shared pool of majors gives you the flexibility to study your desired major in a different course.